milesj/packemon/website/docs/init.md

 ---
-title: Init
-sidebar_label: init
+title: init
 ---

-The `init` command is an interactive prompt that configures each package one-by-one.
-It asks a handful of questions, primarily what format(s) the package will build, what platform(s) it will run on, what environments it will support, entry points, so on and so forth.
+The `init` command is an interactive prompt that configures a package.
+It asks a series of questions, primarily what format(s) the package will build, what platform(s) it will run on, what environments it will support, entry points, so on and so forth.

-Once the prompts are complete, it will inject a `packemon` block to each package's `package.json`.
+Once the prompts are complete, it will inject a `packemon` block to the package's `package.json`.
-For more information on settings, check out the [configuration documentation](./config.md).
+For more information on settings, check out the [configuration documentation](./config).

 ```bash
 packemon init